MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-model-driven-apps.md

 ## Is an external API call the failure and drill down into the error stack to help with debug?

-image

 > [!div class="mx-imgBorder"]
 > ![Settings > About Session ID](media/application-insights-external-api-call.png "Settings > About Session ID")

 The Browser section of the Failures pane contains UCI outgoing requests.
-The requests going to CDS or the organization contain the organization URL.
+The requests going to Dataverse or the organization contain the organization URL.
 There might be other requests going to other URLs (for instance this organization has a customization calling out to dc.services.visualstudio.com).
 Failures for these external outgoing calls can then be drilled into by looking at the end-to-end transaction.

 ## Can I set an alert on performance threshold for certain form actions?
 When the alert is received will it allow a maker to diagnose and troubleshoot the issue?